-All adults encountered by the children at Trust schools have a responsibility to model and promote respectful relationships, both in their dealings with the pupils and with each other, as their example has a huge influence on the pupils.
-All adults have a duty to encourage positive behaviours and challenge any negative behaviours.
-We believe that the behaviour we walk past is the behaviour we accept.
+All adults encountered by the pupils at Trust schools have a responsibility to model and promote respectful relationships, both in their dealings with the pupils and with each other, as their example has a huge influence on the pupils.
+All adults have a duty to encourage positive behaviours.

 Staff are trained to be vigilant to the signs of bullying and to play an active role in the school's measures to prevent bullying.
-If adults become aware of bullying, they should reassure the pupils' involved that they will act without delay, following the guidance in this policy and the schools procedures for dealing with incidents of bullying.
+If adults become aware of bullying, they should reassure the pupils involved that they will act without delay, following the guidance in this policy and the school's procedures for dealing with incidents of bullying.